RedisLabs/redislabs-docs/content/embeds/create-subscription-next-steps.md

 ## Next Steps

+We recommend that you setup [VPC peering]({{< relref "/rc/administration/setup/edit-subscription.md#vpc-peering" >}}) with your application VPC.
+VPC peering lets you route traffic between your VPCs using private IP addresses for improved security and performance.

-After the subscription is provisioned, you can [edit these subscription settings]({{< relref "/rc/administration/setup/edit-subscription.md" >}}):
+You can also [edit these subscription settings]({{< relref "/rc/administration/setup/edit-subscription.md" >}}) after the subscription is created:

 1. Subscription name
-1. Cloud account
-1. VPC peering
-1. CIDR whitelist
 1. Payment information